HakierGrzonzo/tinyPub/README.md

 - Your cursor should be exactly where you left it, as your progress is tracked in ~/.tinypub.json file
 - You can create short notes, and quickly jump to them.
 - Somewhat scalable interface.
 I mean, it works on startup…
+- In house parser for *HTML* that can use css to format text.

 ## How to use: